nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Sometimes lines between categories are blurry

-- Is collection and labeling always so distinct?
+- Are collection and labeling always so distinct?

 ---